mathias-baden/Microsoft/README.md

 # 👋 Welcome to my Microsoft Security workspace

-I'm Mathias Baden — this repo is where I collect and share scripts, queries, and resources built around the Microsoft security stack: **Purview**, **Defender for Cloud Apps**, and **Advanced Hunting**.
+I'm Mathias Baden — this repo is where I collect and share scripts, queries, and resources built around the Microsoft security stack

 🌐 **Website:** [mathiasbaden.com](https://mathiasbaden.com)